A Framework for Bidirectional Decoding: Case Study in Morphological Inflection: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets.} We experiment with inflection datasets for all 27 languages (spanning 9 families) from the SIGMORPHON 2023 shared task.
-Each language has 10,000 training examples and 1,000 validation and test examples, and no lemma occurs in more than one of these partitions.
+\textbf{Datasets.} We experiment with inflection datasets for all 27 languages (spanning 9 families) from the SIGMORPHON 2023 shared task \cite{goldman-etal-2023-sigmorphon}.
+Each language has 10,000 training and 1,000 validation and test examples, and no lemma occurs in more than one of these partitions.
 We also show results on the 20 ``large'' languages from the SIGMORPHON 2022 shared task \cite{kodner-etal-2022-sigmorphon}, which has a very different sampling of examples in the train and test sets.
 A list of all languages can be found in Appendix \ref{sec:hypertuning}.

 \textbf{Tokenization.} Both the lemma and output form are split by character; the tags are split by semicolon.
-For the 2023 shared task, where the tags are ``layered" \cite{guriel-etal-2022-morphological}, we also treat each open and closed parenthesis as a token.
+For the 2023 shared task, where the tags are ``layered'' \cite{guriel-etal-2022-morphological}, we also treat each open and closed parenthesis as a token.
 Appendix \ref{sec:unkchars} describes the treatment of unknown characters.

 \textbf{Model hyperparameters.} Our models are implemented in fairseq \cite{ott-etal-2019-fairseq}.
-We experiment with small, medium, and large model sizes (ranging from $\sim$240k to $\sim$7.3M parameters), whose configurations may be found in Appendix \ref{sec:hypertuning}.
-For each language, we select a model size based on the L2R and R2L unidirectional accuracies.
+We experiment with small, medium, and large model sizes (ranging from $\sim$240k to $\sim$7.3M parameters).
+For each language, we select a model size based on the L2R and R2L unidirectional accuracies; this procedure is detailed in Appendix \ref{sec:hypertuning}.

-The only additional parameters in our bidirectional model come from the embeddings for the 4 classification tokens (described in Section \ref{sec:arch}); hence, our unidirectional and bidirectional models have roughly the same number of parameters.
+The only additional parameters in our bidirectional model come from the embeddings for the 4 classification tokens (described in \S\ref{sec:arch}); hence, our unidirectional and bidirectional models have roughly the same number of parameters.

 \textbf{Training.} We use a batch size of 800, an Adam optimizer ($\beta_1=0.9$, $\beta_2=0.98$), dropout of $0.3$, and an inverse square root scheduler with initial learning rate $1e-07$.
 Training is halted if validation accuracy does not improve for 7,500 steps.
+All validation accuracies are reported in Appepndix \ref{sec:hypertuning}.